HAL-guru/hal.guru-docs/docs/installation/macos-and-linux.md

 curl -sSL https://docs.hal.guru/halguru-install.sh | bash -s -- --pre-release
 ```

 This will install the latest version of halguru that is not yet released and is available for testing purposes only within the `beta` channel.
 The version number will be suffixed with `-beta.XX` where `XX` is the number of the pre-release version.
-It is not recommended to use this version in production environments.

-This version is working only with test environments of the hal.guru platform.
+This version is working only with [test environments](../status/prerelease.md) of the hal.guru platform.

 ## Specific version